What is professional indemnity insurance?

 Professional indemnity insurance can also cover:

-• Unintentional breach of copyright – for example if you used someone’s picture in your advertising without their permission
+• Unintentional infringement of intellectual property – for example if you used someone’s picture in your advertising without their permission

 • Defamation and libel – such as making a claim about a competitor that is untrue